fubinf/sedrila/docs/students.md

 Afterward, you will be prompted for the necessary information to allow instructors to grade you.

-Committing work for a task works without this file being present, but making a submission only works if the file exists.
+Committing work for a task is possible without this file being present, but making a submission only works if the file exists.

-After adding those information, it will import the gpg keys of the instructors.
+After providing course information, you need to import the GPG keys of the instructors via `sedrila student import-keys`.
-Technically, this step is optional.
-You will be prompted before it is performed.
-However, since sedrila only considers gradings as valid that come from instructors you need to import the keys so that sedrila can recognize which gradings commits are coming from instructors.
+If you do not, `sedrila` cannot show how many hours of work your instructors have already accepted, because instructor information is secured cryptographically.

-You can call `sedrila student import-keys` at any time to import all keys associated with your course if you skipped it or need different keys later.
+You can call `sedrila student import-keys` at any time to import all keys associated with your course, for instance if you need to get keys for a new instructor during the course of if you start to work on a different computer.

 ## 3. How to make a commit for a task